younesse-cv/Kinect-Grabbing/Readme.txt

 Copyright (c) 2011-2012

-Description: This project displays grabs the kinect rgb and depth streams.
+Description: This project grabs the kinect rgb and depth streams.
 I used to display those streams opencv library that you can find here: http://opencv.org/downloads.html
 Also you need to install openni and Kinect drivers.
 Visit this website and follow steps to install: